serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 Android
 : The code base will be mostly Java or Kotlin so this makes easier to read and statically analyze the application and its source code, unless obfuscation techniques have been implemented.
 Sometimes you can also deal with applications that use NDK, a toolset that lets you implement parts of your app in native code, using languages such as C and C++.
-In general, decompile the Android application is not very difficult (some tools does it for you: [jadx-gui](https://github.com/skylot/jadx) or [jd-gui](http://java-decompiler.github.io/)).
+In general, decompiling the Android application is not very difficult (some tools does it for you: [jadx-gui](https://github.com/skylot/jadx) or [jd-gui](http://java-decompiler.github.io/)).

 iOS
 : iOS is the funny part for the Reverse Engineering.